iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 By estimating remote size in DVC 1.0, we can ensure that we always use the optimal method when querying remote status.

-## How DVC 1.0 reduces the number of files to query
+### How DVC 1.0 uses indices to reduce the number of files to query

 A common DVC use case is [versioning](/doc/use-cases/versioning-data-and-model-files) the contents of a